Trusted Guidance You Can Rely On

 Real estate law encompasses a wide range of areas from residential home buying to commercial financing transactions.
 Within these sections of the law there are important elements of which both buyers, sellers and borrowers should be aware.
 Due to the many pitfalls that can occur with real estate purchases, this is especially important when signing documents associated with the transfer of real estate.
-The trained attorneys at Smith-Weiss, Shepard & Spony, P.C. can help you successfully navigate these transactions whether you are the lender, seller, or buyer.
+The trained attorneys at Smith-Weiss Shepard & Kanakis, P.C. can help you successfully navigate these transactions whether you are the lender, seller, or buyer.

 A purchase and sales agreement is the first step in a property transfer transaction and obligates the seller to sell the home and the buyer to buy it.
 Closings are the final step of that process and can require numerous documents in order to complete the transfer of a property from seller to buyer.
 Other documents involved in this process are financing documents for the lender, title insurance and the Settlement Statement which itemizes expenses and funding for the transaction.
-The experienced team as Smith-Weiss Shepard & Spony, P.C. can help you understand all of your rights and responsibilities in these transactions.
+The experienced team as Smith-Weiss Shepard & Kanakis, P.C. can help you understand all of your rights and responsibilities in these transactions.

 Community Associations are housing communities such as manufactured housing parks or condominium associations which have rules and regulations that the tenants must follow in order to remain in the park.
 Failure to follow rules can result in eviction from the Association.
 If you are considering purchasing a home or rental that is subject to a Community Association, understanding how they work can help avoid unpleasant surprises.